 Range Rules and Regulations

-Anyone participating in firearm related activities at the Club must read and understand the Range Operating Instructions, Range Safety Instructions and Trap Sporting Range Procedures as found linked below.
+Anyone participating in firearm related activities at the Club are responsible to read, understand, follow and enforce the Range Operating Instructions, Range Safety Instructions and all other Range Procedures/Safety Procedures as found linked below.
 The Range Operating Instructions document is filed with the Chief Provincial Firearms Office and is a legal document comprising part of the requirements for the St. John’s Rod and Gun Club’s certification and approval under the firearm legislation.
 Any breach of the instructions therein can and may be pursued and charges laid under the law.

 © St. John's Rod and Gun Club